Nureca IPO- Details, Analysis

 - Operates in fragmented sector and high competition from unorganised players.

-Incorporated in the year 2016, Nureca is a B2C company engaged in the business of home healthcare and wellness products offering quality, durability, functionality, usability, and innovative designs.
+It was incorporated in 2016.
+It is a Nureca is a B2C company engaged in the business of home healthcare and wellness products offering quality, durability, functionality, usability, and innovative designs.
 Most of the product lines cater to the home health market in India, making it a one-stop solution provider.
 The company sells its innovative products through brands- Dr. Trust, Trumom, and Dr. Physio.
-The products are sold across India through the company’s own website dr trust. in and third-party e-commerce platforms, distributors, and retailers.
+The products are sold across India.
 Currently, 95% of revenues for Nureca come through digital channels (eCommerce).

 The product portfolio comprises five categories: